DefiLlama/DefiLlama-Adapters/README.md

 ## Work in progress

 This is a work in progress.
-The goal is to eventually handle historical data.
 DefiLlama aims to be transparent, accurate and open source.

 If you have any suggestions, want to contribute or want to chat, please join [our discord](https://discord.defillama.com/) and drop a message.